RobertPHeller/MLBJobDescriptions/MLPManagerJobDescription.md

 with customer complaints.

-The MLP Manager will receive an annual stipend of $6,000.00 for an average of 4-6 hours work per week.
+The MLP Manager will receive an annual stipend of $6,000.00 for an average of 4-6 hours work per month.

 ## The MLP Manager in order to effectively carry out these responsibilities, the manager should demonstrate: